Layout

 The Polaris Card component provides an easy way to segment content, while still respecting Shopify’s App Design Guidelines.

-Cards that offer interactivity, such as calls to action (CTAs) and buttons, should have one primary action and one secondary action.
+Cards that offer interactivity, such as calls to action (CTAs) and buttons, should have at most one primary styled action.